FedGT: Identification of Malicious Clients in Federated Learning with Secure Aggregation: Experiments

+In Table~\ref{tab:targeted}, we give the attack accuracy and top-1 (or balanced) accuracy of \NAME{}-$\nmest$ and \NAME{}-$\Delta$.
+For comparison, we also provide results for no defense, oracle, and RFA~\cite{Pillutla22}.
+The results are shown as the mean and standard deviation in $\%$ obtained from a Monte-Carlo-based simulation approach.
+However, please note that the experiment over ISIC2019 for $\nm =0$ is performed only once, as we do not investigate client data distribution other than the one depicted in the Appendix.

-In Fig.~\ref{fig:mal_vs_att_acc}, we show the attack accuracy (evaluated over the test dataset) under {\NAME}.
-For MNIST (Fig.~\ref{fig:mnist_att_acc_vs_m}), we observe a modest impact of the label flip, even for $\nm \in [5]$.
-Nevertheless, \NAME{} significantly diminishes the attack accuracy compared to no defense and performs close to oracle.
-RFA slightly outperforms \NAME{}.
-However, we recall that it lacks the capability of identifying malicious clients and it has a higher communication cost (discussed in Appendix~\ref{app:comm_cost}).
-For CIFAR10, the label flip attack has a significant impact as can be seen from the no-defense attack accuracy being close to $40$\% when $1/3$ of the clients are malicious. {\NAME} performs significantly better than RFA for $\nm\ge 3$ and close to the oracle\textemdash FedGT reduces the attack accuracy to $7$\% when $1/3$ of the clients are malicious (compared to $19.34\%$ for RFA).
+For MNIST, we observe a modest impact of the label flip, even for $\nm =5$.
+Nevertheless, \NAME{}-$\Delta$ effectively mitigates the attack accuracy compared to no defense.
+Notably, it significantly outperforms RFA (which lacks the capability of identifying malicious clients and entails a much larger communication complexity) and performs close to the oracle. \NAME{}-$\nmest$ outperforms RFA for $1\le \nm\le 3$, but falls short for other values of $\nm$.

+For CIFAR10, the label flip attack has a significant impact, as can be seen from the no-defense attack accuracy, nearing $40$\% for $\nm=5$.
+Both versions of {\NAME} significantly outperform RFA in terms of attack accuracy for all $\nm\ge 1$, especially for larger values of $\nm$, with \NAME{}-$\Delta$ performing very close to the oracle.
+For example, for $\nm=5$, \NAME{}-$\nm$ and \NAME{}-$\Delta$ reduce the attack accuracy to $18.32\%$ and $5.32\%$, respectively, compared to $25.16\%$ RFA.
+(We note that the pronounced reduction in attack accuracy by \NAME{}-$\Delta$ is achieved at the expense of a slight penalty in accuracy for larger values of $\nm$).

-For ISIC2019, RFA achieves only a small improvement in attack accuracy with respect to no defense and performs as no defense for $\nm=5$ (RFA is known to perform poorly for heterogeneous data across clients \citep{Li23}). \NAME{} significantly diminishes the attack accuracy and performs even better than oracle.
-This can be explained from the data heterogeneity across clients where some clients, although not malicious, will be biased to output a given label, see, e.g., client $4$ and client $10$ in Appendix~\ref{app:isic}.
-Hence, due to the testing strategy, \NAME{} may identify benign clients exhibiting extreme heterogeneity as malicious to be removed from the training, ultimately benefiting the overall utility of the global model.
-In Appendix~\ref{app:experiments}, we show how the attack accuracy evolves with the number of communication rounds and we provide the top-1 (or balanced) accuracy of the global model.
+For ISIC2019, RFA performs poorly, achieving only a small improvement in attack accuracy with respect to no defense (RFA is known to underperform for heterogeneous data across clients \cite{Li23}).
+Both versions of \NAME{} significantly diminish the attack accuracy, even outperform the oracle.
+This can be explained from the data heterogeneity across clients where some clients, although not malicious, will be biased to output a given label, see, e.g., client $4$ and client $10$ in the Appendix.
+Hence, due to the testing strategy, \NAME{} may identify benign clients exhibiting extreme heterogeneity as malicious to be removed from the training, ultimately reducing the attack accuracy and benefiting the overall utility of the global model.
+Compared to the experiments on MNIST and CIFAR10, \NAME{}-$\nmest$ yields the strongest performance over the two metrics.
+This is again attributed to heterogeneity, as \NAME{}-$\Delta$ removes too many clients, resulting in a high false-alarm probability.